 A system that helps cohabitating couples become more synchronized in their sleep routines.
-It includes a set of holographic candles and an app that connect to the home’s lighting system.
+It includes a set of holographic candles and an app that connects to the home’s lighting system.

 After looking at various family contexts, we became interested in the sphere of newly cohabitating couples, when two adults start living together.
 These transitions can get a little rough when partners have to adjust to a new routine.
 How these transitions affect the health of the relationship was our main interest.

 The components of Corus are the main candle in the bedroom and other “satellite” candles around the home.
 The app connects to the main candle through the cloud.
 The satellite candles are connected to the main candle through Bluetooth and can also control the smart lights such as Philips Hue.
 Users can control the lights two ways: through the app and by using gestural inputs on the candles themselves.